 develop complications from diabetes, like heart disease.

-Doctors use body mass
+Doctors use body mass index

-come up with a healthy meal and exercise plan.
+with a healthy meal and exercise plan.

 How Can I Help My Child?

 Your emotional support is an important part of helping your child get to a healthy

 weight.
 Overweight kids can have low self-esteem or

 feel guilty.
 Try to stay positive and talk about being "healthy" rather than use terms